donhamiltoniii/dondon-blog/src/content/food/beef/sloppy-joes.md

 - 1 tbsp honey
 - 1 tsp yellow mustard or Dijon mustard
 - ½ tsp garlic powder
-- Salt & pepper, to taste
+- Salt and pepper, to taste
 - 4 buns of choice

 ### Instructions